 Parents and Guardians who accept a place for their child at the College undertake to uphold the school's policies and regulations, including this policy, when they sign the Parent Contract.
 The College values a close relationship with parents and encourages parents to work in partnership with the College to assist in maintaining high standards of behaviour both inside and outside of College.
-In particular, the College expects parents to support the College's values in matters such as attendance and punctuality, behaviour and conduct, uniform/dress and appearance, standards of academic work, extra-curricular activities, and homework/private study.
+In particular, the College expects parents to support the College's values in matters such as attendance and punctuality, behaviour and conduct, uniform/dress and appearance, standards of academic work, extra-curricular activities, and prep/private study.

-In the event of any behaviour management issue the College will liaise closely with parents where practical and, if relevant, other support agencies including Children's Social Services, CAMHS and the Police.
-Such liaison with parents will not preclude or delay the repercussions of any sanction and may not take place until after the imposition of any sanction.
+In the event of any behaviour management issue the College will liaise closely with support agencies including Children's Social Services, CAMHS and the Police and, where relevant, will inform parents as outlined in Annexure 3 - Investigations.
+Any liaison with parents will not preclude or delay the repercussions of any sanction and may not take place until after the imposition of any sanction.
 The College has a number of support systems in place to meet the needs of all pupils.
 These include our Designated Safeguarding team, our pastoral team, our Dialogue Road Map team, the EDI Director, the Counsellors, Mental Health First Aiders, and our Health Centre.

-It is at the sole discretion of the College whether to investigate a behaviour management incident, whether to impose a sanction and, where relevant, to determine the content, shape and duration of any reintegration programme.
-Both during and following any investigation and (if relevant) the imposition of any sanction, the pupil's HM and/or tutor will be the point of contact for parents and will co-ordinate any pastoral support for the pupil.
+It is at the sole discretion of the College whether to investigate a behaviour management incident, whether to impose a sanction and, where relevant, to determine the content, shape, and duration of any reintegration programme.
+Both during and following any investigation and (if relevant) the imposition of any sanction, the pupil's HM and/or tutor or other member of staff nominated by the Second Master will be the point of contact for parents and will co-ordinate any pastoral support for the pupil.
 For data protection reasons, the College is unable to disclose any information about any other children involved in a behaviour management incident.